Hashtag Web3 / Updated

 }

-The smart contract does not need to know the entire list of addresses.
-It only needs to perform one simple check: does the proof provided by this specific user, combined with their data, result in the same Merkle root that is stored in the contract?
-If it does, the user is verified, and the tokens are released.
+The smart contract does not need the entire list of addresses.
+It only checks if the proof provided by the user, combined with their data, results in the same Merkle root stored in the contract.
+If it matches, the user is verified, and the tokens are released.

 Why It's So Efficient